mdcallag/mdcallag.github.io/ibench-results.md

 and ran for 10,000 seconds.
 Then there will be 1000 intervals and an average insert rate per interval.
 The rates are sorted and then p50 and p90 are the rates at the 50th and 90th percentile.
 * tag - name of the configuration tested.
 This names the DBMS, storage engine and configuration options that are explained elsewhere.
-In the example, **50m.in57.c8b**, the load step inserted 50M rows, in57 is InnoDB from MySQL 5.7 and c8b is the configuraton file (my.cnf).
+In the example, **rx56.c5**, rx56 is MyRocks from MySQL 5.6 and c5b is the configuraton file (my.cnf).

 # Run